|

 evolved over hundreds of thousands of years from an ancient mammalian

+binding on everyone, everywhere.
 A religiously skeptical viewpoint:Most liberal and mainline theologians and skeptics accept the Documentary Hypothesis: that the Pentateuch was written by a number of anonymous Hebrew authors who followed four different religious traditions.
 The Hypothesis asserts that the author of the creation story seen in the first verses of the Bible was an anonymous 6th Century BCE writer or group of writers of the priestly tradition (often referred to as "P").
 "P" based his creation story on an earlier Pagan myth written by an anonymous writer in Babylon.
 This Babylonian creation myth is generally called by its first two words "Enuma Elish."
 According to archaeologists, it was originally written circa 1120 BCE.
 This was perhaps five centuries before Genesis was written.
 A surviving copy was only discovered in 1875 CE.
-When comparing the Babylonian Pagan creation myth with Genesis 1:1 to 2:3, we see the same events in the same order:
+When comparing the Babylonian Pagan creation myth with Genesis 1:1 to 2:3, we see the identical events in the identical order:

 The points of similarity are so many and so precise that the only reasonable explanation is that "P" copied the earlier Babylonian story, making certain substitutions -- e.g. changing polytheistic references to the "Gods" into mention of the single deity, Yahweh.
 The author of the Babylonian myth clearly lived in a pre-scientific era.
 So did the Hebrew copyist "P." However, human sexuality was not seriously studied until the late 19th century CE.
 The term "homosexual" was first used by a Karoly M. Kertbeny in private correspondence in 1868.
 It is only in the past half century that human sexuality researchers and mental health therapists have determined that homosexuality is an unchosen, unchangeable sexual orientation that is normal and natural for a minority of adults.
 It doesn't make a lot of sense for 21st century humans to blindly follow an ancient creation myth created over 3100 years ago and give it the status of divine revelation.
 Equal rights for gays, lesbians, and bisexuals -- including the right to marry -- are a human rights issue.
 In the U.S., with its tradition of separation of church and state, we cannot allow a three millennial old Pagan myth to dictate public policy.

-Copyright © 2005 by Ontario Consultants on
+Copyright © 2005 to 2010 by Ontario Consultants on

 Religious Tolerance |